Jarno458/TsRandomizer/ReadMe.md

 * In Seed selection menu, holding down the next orb button (default: right trigger) will allow you to force select a seed even when its logically unbeatable
 * In Seed selection menu, Ctr+V can now be used to past text in the seed field in order to copy paste seeds into the game
 * In Seed selection menu, Ctr+C can now be used to copy seed id to the clipboard
+* Anywhere, ` (tilde) will open the console. the console can be used to activate some command see /help for a list of available commands, if you are connected to an archipelago server any text typed in the console is send to the server, giving you access to server commands

 # Routing changes
 * The drawbridge is now open by default, and doesn't require you to visit the demon twins